pschatzmann/ESP32-A2DP/README.md

 ## Supported Bluetooth Protocols

-As the name of this libariy implies, it supports the A2DP [Bluetooth protocol](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles) which only provides audio streaming!
+As the name of this libary implies, it supports the A2DP [Bluetooth protocol](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles) which only provides audio streaming!

 It also supports Audio/Video Remote Control Profile (AVRCP) together with A2DP.